m-mf/m-mf/doc/index.rst

   sparklemana
     sets the % of mana below which the system will eat sparkle.

-  stanceskill
-    sets the maximum available stance skill in Combat that you have.

   steamid
   	sets the pipe ID to use for the soothing steam pipe.
 Normally you wouldn't need to use this, as the system can auto-assign IDs from the *pipelist* command - but if you don't have it, you can use this option.